[Originally published: April 21, 2021. Updated: May 6, 2022.]

 COVID-19 infection seems to cause the blood vessels and the blood itself to behave in a way that promotes formation of blood clots, which is likely a key driver for poor outcomes, sometimes damaging vital organs and even leading to death, Dr. Chun says.

 Dr. Chun and colleagues published a study in The Lancet Haematology after identifying a leading mechanism behind blood clots in COVID-19 patients.
 Yale Medicine hematologist Alfred Lee, MD, PhD, and George Goshua, MD, a hematology-oncology fellow, were also authors of the study.
 They found that endothelial cells (cells that line the blood vessels) play a surprising role in the formation of blood clots, especially as a COVID-19 patient becomes critically ill.
 They hope the finding will eventually contribute to determining treatment for the blood clots.
 So far, “there is not a clear-cut answer,” Dr. Chun says.

-CVST symptoms to look for
+TTS symptoms to look for

 - Shortness of breath

 - Chest pain

 - Easy bruising or tiny blood spots under the skin beyond the injection site